ramya5357/Blackwinstech/readMe.md

 # Contact Management Server for multiple Users using Nodejs, Expressjs & MongoDB

 Welcome to the **Contact Management Server** documentation!
 This backend application is built using Node.js, Express.js, and MongoDB, providing a robust and scalable solution for managing contact information.
-It also manages users enrolled and thier regular **CRUD** operations.
-This documentation is your comprehensive guide for interacting with Contact Management Server.
+It also manages users enrolled and their regular **CRUD** operations.
+This documentation is your comprehensive guide for interacting with the Contact Management Server.

 ## Features

 - **User mangement:**

   - `Create Users:` Add new users with essential details such as name, email, username & password.
-  - `Log IN/OUT Users:` Securely login and logout of user session.
+  - `Log IN/OUT Users:` Securely login and logout of the user session.
-  - `Logged in User info:` Fetch details of loggedIn user account.
+  - `Logged in User info:` Fetch details of logged in user account.
   - `Secure Authentication:` Access the user login session securely using JSON Web Tokens (JWT) for authentication.
   - `Secure Password Storage:` Passwords which are hashed using bcrypt & then stored in the database.